 Simply put, a Technical Pack (Tech Pack for short) is a blueprint of a final garment.
 It contains all the technical specifications and design details that make your product unique.
 Essentially, it is a tool used by designers and manufacturers to communicate.
 The quality of a finished product completely depends on the ‘quality’ of this communication.

-In this post, we will lay out the essentials of creating a professional Tech Pack and will show how to make Tech Packs faster using cutting-edge fashion technology.
-We also included a bonus video where we create a factory-ready Tech Pack in just five minutes!
+In this post, we'll go over the fundamentals of creating a professional Tech Pack and demonstrate how to make Tech Packs faster using cutting-edge fashion technology.
+We also included a bonus video in which we make a factory-ready Tech Pack in under five minutes!

 But first, let’s cover the basics.